-Be careful: In multithreaded environments, error may be modified by another thread using the same pgobject.
-Remember these object are shared, not duplicated; you should provide some locking to be able if you want to check this.
-The oid attribute is very interesting because it allow you reuse the oid later, creating the pglarge object with a pgobject getlo() method call.
+Important: In multithreaded environments, error may be modified by another thread using the same pgobject.
+Remember that these object are shared, not duplicated; you should provide some locking if you want to check for the error message in this situation.
+The OID attribute is very interesting because it allow you to reuse the OID later, creating the pglarge object with a pgobject getlo() method call.